DataRPM-Labs/sigma/README.md

 ```

 ### Requirements
-You need to have a 1.6+ version of Java installed.
+You need to have 1.6+ version of Java installed.

 ### Simple Annotation Flow